altenull/MandalArt/README.md

 ## About

 Mandalart is a planning tool.
-Mandarat became popular with Japanese baseball player [Ohtani Shohei](https://en.wikipedia.org/wiki/Shohei_Ohtani).
+Mandalart became popular with Japanese baseball player [Ohtani Shohei](https://en.wikipedia.org/wiki/Shohei_Ohtani).
-You can make and post your own mandalart.
+You can make and post your own mandalart here.

 ## Stack